-This section tells you how we define different types of unacceptable behaviour, and the possible actions we may take as a consequence through our disciplinary procedures.
+This section tells you how we define different types of unacceptable behaviour, and indicative actions that may be applied as outcomes from a disciplinary process.
 You can expect the University to take these matters very seriously and to act accordingly.